-BlueHost is the web host I used to start Bren Did.
-(A web host is like a big file cabinet you rent to hold your blog’s information.)
-I recommend the Starter Plan for bloggers who are just starting out because it is cheap and has both phone and online customer support.
+- BlueHost is the web host I used to start Bren Did. () I recommend the Starter Plan for people who are just dipping thier toes into the blogging pond because it is cheap and has both phone and online customer support.
 (BlueHost also includes a free domain name with new accounts, you gotta love that deal!)

 Bloggers use a content management system or CMS to create and manage thier blog.
 (A CMS is like a printing press that publishes your blog onto the internet.)
 There are a few CMS options (WordPress, Blogger, Tumblr) but WordPress is the most popular way to go.
 It’s the software I picked for BrenDid.com because it’s easy to use and can be used to earn money.
 You can install the FREE WordPress software directly onto your BlueHost account, so you don’t have to purchase or download anything.